 - The weird thing is that the characters do have occupations (excluding Laura because she is a child) and defined ages.
 They're just not listed.
 For once, it's not All in the Manual.

 - James's questionably diplomatic question to the armed psycho: "Eddie, have you gone nuts?"

 - When James moves while swinging the plank, it looks like he's a parade marshal twirling a baton.
 A demonstration.

-- The long bizarre elevator moment in the hospital when a hidden speaker (or possibly James's radio) plays a game show (with an audience cheering in the background) that announces James directly to play a quiz, it ask three questions for him that he'll answer in a nearby room, and laughs evilly should James answer incorrectly.
-The speaker finally switches off, prompting Maria to ask "What was that?!".
+- The bizarre elevator moment in the hospital where a hidden speaker hosts a game show (complete with an audience cheering in the background) and announces that James will participate in a quiz.
+It ask three questions that the player can later answer in a nearby room, and laughs evilly should James answer incorrectly.
+The speaker finally switches off, prompting Maria to ask "What was that?!"

 - And the funniest part?
-Maria, a manifestation and an agent created by the town to fulfil James' subconscious desires, is left completely dumbfounded by the bizzare elevator sequence, likely put in by her boss (the town) to screw with them both.
+Maria, a manifestation and an agent created by the town to fulfill James' subconscious desires, is left completely dumbfounded by the bizarre elevator sequence, likely put in by her boss (the town) to screw with them both.

 - While normally the Lying Figures are quite creepy, shortly after you meet Maria and start walking down the road with her following you, Lying Figures will attack you by essentially catapulting themselves over the railing to land on the road.
 The sight of it is absurd.

 - During James' first conversation with Angela we get this gem: